AllanAcostaM/AllanAcostaM/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

-- 🔭 I’m currently working in <a href="https://phoenix.tech/griffyn/" target="blank">Griffyn Robotech Private Limited</a>

-- 🌱 I’m currently Working on Mobile App(React-Native)
+- 🔭  Current role: Full-Stack Developer with a focus on front-end and UI/UX.

+- 🎯 Core focus: Developing intuitive and functional systems that enhance user interaction and navigation.

+- 🚀 Experience: Leading interface design and scalable software solutions, ensuring efficiency in each component.

+- 📐 Coding practices: Skilled in using design patterns and clean architectures to create maintainable and well-structured code.

-- 🤝 I’m available for freelancing.
+- 🤝 Methodology: Applying agile methodologies and best practices for innovative problem-solving.

-- 🌱 I’m currently learning Swift && SwiftUI <a href="https://github.com/100rabhcsmc/100DaysOfSwift" target="blank">100DaysOfSwift</a>

-- 📝 I regularly write articles on [https://dev.to/100rabhcsmc](https://dev.to/100rabhcsmc)

-- 💬 Ask me about **Reactjs & React-Native**

-- 📫 How to reach me **saurabhchavan052@gmail.com**
+- 📫 How to reach me **allanacost.27@gmail.com**

 - 📄 Know about my experiences <a href="https://github.com/100rabhcsmc/Me.io/blob/master/01SaurabhChavanReactNativeResume.pdf" target="blank">Resume</a>
 <br/>